What is Payback Period?

 The Payback Period measures the amount of time required to recoup the cost of an initial investment via the cash flows generated by the investment.

-Perhaps the simplest method for evaluating the feasibility of undertaking a potential investment or project, the payback period is a fundamental capital budgeting tool commonly used in corporate finance.
+Perhaps the simplest method for evaluating the feasibility of undertaking a potential investment or project, the payback period is a fundamental capital budgeting tool in corporate finance.

-Conceptually, the payback period can be viewed as the amount of time between the date of the initial investment (i.e., project cost) and the date when the break-even point has been reached, which is when the amount of revenue produced by the project is equal to the associated costs.
+Conceptually, the metric can be viewed as the amount of time between the date of the initial investment (i.e., project cost) and the date when the break-even point has been reached, which is when the amount of revenue produced by the project is equal to the associated costs.

-While there certainly are exceptions (i.e., projects that necessitate significant time and spending before generating sustainable profits), a significant portion of companies, especially those that are publicly traded, tend to be more short-term oriented and focus on meeting near-term upcoming revenue and earnings per share (EPS) targets set by equity analysts.
+While there certainly are exceptions (i.e., projects that necessitate significant time before generating sustainable profits), a large portion of companies – especially those that are publicly traded – tend to be more short-term oriented and focus on near-term revenue and earnings per share (EPS) targets.

 For a public company, the share price of the company could falter if near-term sales or profitability goals are not met, as the market is unlikely to uphold the current valuation just because management claims to be operating with a longer-term horizon in mind.

-On the other hand, a longer payback period suggests that the investment capital is going to be tied up for an extensive period of time – thus, the project is relatively illiquid and the probability of there being comparatively more profitable projects with quicker recoveries of the initial outflow is far greater.
+- Longer Duration → A longer payback time, on the other hand, suggests that the invested capital is going to be tied up for a long period – thus, the project is illiquid and the probability of there being comparatively more profitable projects with quicker recoveries of the initial outflow is far greater.

 Payback Period Formula

-In its simplest form, the formula for calculating the payback period consists of dividing the cost of the initial investment by the annual cash flows.
+In its simplest form, the calculation process consists of dividing the cost of the initial investment by the annual cash flows.

 For instance, let’s say you own a retail company and are considering a proposed growth strategy that involves opening up new store locations in the hopes of benefiting from the expanded geographic reach.

-If opening the new stores amounts to an initial investment of $400,000 and the expected cash flows from the stores would be $200,000 each year, then the payback period would be 2 years ($400k ÷ $200k).
+If opening the new stores amounts to an initial investment of $400,000 and the expected cash flows from the stores would be $200,000 each year, then the period would be 2 years.

-But since the payback period rarely comes out to be a precise, whole number, the more practical formula is as follows.
+But since the metric rarely comes out to be a precise, whole number, the more practical formula is as follows.

 Here, the “Years Before Break-Even” refers to the number of full years until the break-even point is met.
 In other words, it is the number of years the project remains unprofitable.